Prescription Drug Addiction

 Benzodiazepines, or benzos for short, are psychoactive medications successfully used to treat anxiety, sleeplessness, panic, and seizures (among many other things) for decades.

 Are they addictive?
-Benzodiazepine prescriptions are pretty common, and yes, benzos are addictive.
+Benzodiazepine prescriptions are common, and yes, benzos are addictive.

-If you are looking for information, have been prescribed this medication, or have found you might have become dependent on a Benzo, here is a list of Benzodiazepines.
+If you are looking for information, have been prescribed this medication, or are worried you have become dependent on benzodiazepines, here is a list of Benzodiazepines.
 We will cover their classification, how they work, the potential dangers of benzodiazepine addiction, and the available treatment options.

 Introduction to Benzodiazepines